“Right here?” I stuttered.

 And if I ever personally know a mama in that exact situation, I will not hesitate to whip off my shirt and show her my rack in hopes of encouraging her and letting her know that if my breasts were able to provide nourishment for my babies, her breasts can do the same.

-August 25 to 31 marks the fourth annual Black Breastfeeding Week.
+August 25 to 31 marks the sixth annual Black Breastfeeding Week.
 To learn more, visit blackbreastfeedingweek.org.